AI2Phil/digame/docs/AUDIT.md

 The Digame Platform now has a complete, production-ready infrastructure with comprehensive testing, monitoring, security validation, and automated deployment capabilities.

-implement similarly the next steps in line with /docs/IMPLEMENTATION_PROMPT_FOR_ROO.md

 I have successfully implemented the next steps in line with the comprehensive implementation prompt for the Digame Platform and **fixed all critical errors**.
 Here's what has been completed:

 ## ✅ **COMPLETED IMPLEMENTATION SUMMARY**